wcj365/python-stats-dataviz/assignments/individual_project/Part_A.md

 - Determine what countries are interesting to you
     - You must select a few countries for comparison
     - You are not just randomly picking countries
-    - You pick the countries that show some characteristics so that the comparison makes sense.
+    - You pick the countries so that the comparison makes sense.
     - For example, you may select countries in BRICS or G7
 - Determine what time span you would like to cover
     -  The data span from 1960 to 2021